baasbox/docs/source/index.md

 ``GET /following/:username``

-This API returns a list of users who are followed by the user with `username` passed as parameter.
-If no username is provided, the API returns all users followed by the user logged in.
-In its `data` property the method returns an array filled with the user profiles representing its “friends”.
-Each profile will contain the `visibleByFriends` data which would be otherwise hidden.
+This API returns a list of users who are followed by the user with `username` passed as a parameter.
+If no username is provided, the API returns all users followed by the logged in user.
+In its `data` property the method returns an array filled with the user profiles representing their “friends”.
+Each profile will contain the `visibleByFriends` data which would otherwise be hidden.

 Parameter | Description
 --------- | -----------